esarks/SkylerThomas2/03_chapter-02-but-then-i-prayed-secular.md

 Jesus models this in Gethsemane:

-> "He withdrew about a stone's throw beyond them, knelt down and prayed, 'Father, if you are willing, take this cup from me; yet not my will, but yours be done.'"
+> "He walked away, about a stone's throw, and knelt down and prayed, 'Father, if you are willing, please take this cup of suffering away from me.
+Yet I want your will to be done, not mine.'"
 >
-> — Luke 22:41-42 (The Message)
+> — Luke 22:41-42 (NLT)

-That's not resignation.
-That's trust at the bone.
+Jesus wasn't in a swamp—he was sinless, facing something we could never face.
+But here he models the kind of prayer that's gut-wrenchingly honest to the bone.
+It's the kind of prayer we need when we're in our swamp:

 "Father, I want this cup to pass.
 I'm being honest about that.
 But I trust You more than I trust my own desires.
 So I yield."

 This is swamp prayer: not manipulating the universe, but yielding to what's real.
 Not demanding answers, but trusting the process.

+Richard Foster writes:

-> "Real prayer comes not from gritting our teeth but from falling in love.
+> "Real prayer comes not from gritting our teeth but from falling in love."
+>
+> — Richard Foster, *Prayer: Finding the Heart's True Home*

 When we see prayer as a burden, a duty, something we have to grit our teeth to accomplish, we've missed the point entirely.
 Prayer is not about spiritual calisthenics or religious performance.
 It's about relationship.
 It's about learning to notice presence, to recognize truth, to trust process.
-The Three R's framework helps us shift from trying harder to loving deeper—from striving to abiding."
+The Three R's framework helps us shift from trying harder to loving deeper—from striving to abiding.

->
-> — Richard Foster, adapted from *Prayer: Finding the Heart's True Home*
+This kind of surrender—not manipulation but yielding—creates the turning point every swamp story needs.
+It's the moment everything changes.

-**3. The Turning Point: "But Then I Prayed"**
+### 3. The Turning Point: "But Then I Prayed"

 Every swamp story has a hinge.
 The moment despair meets hope.
 When resignation shifts to surrender.
 When the drowning person looks up.